Unboxed-Software/solana-course/content/transfer-fee.md

 When the transaction with these three instructions is sent, a new mint account is created with the specified transfer fee configuration.

-*Important note*: Transferring tokens with a transfer fee requires using `transfer_checked` or `transfer_checked_with_fee` instead of `transfer`.
-Otherwise, the transfer will fail.
+Note: Transferring tokens with a transfer fee requires using `transfer_checked` or `transfer_checked_with_fee` instead of `transfer` to accommodate the calculation and deduction of fees.
+The `transfer` method lacks the necessary logic to handle fees, leading to transaction failure.
+Additionally, `transfer_checked` ensures the correctness of mint accounts and decimals, crucial for maintaining transaction integrity and preventing errors in token type and amount.

 ## Collecting fees
 Depending on the use case, the fees can be credited to the mint authority or we can create a dedicated account for collecting fees called a "fee vault".

 We can collect fees in two ways.
 The first approach involves fetching all the accounts that have withheld tokens for our mint and withdraw the fees to either the mint authority or the fee vault.
 When tokens are withheld, the tokens remain on the recipient account and will be collected at a future time.
-These withheld tokens can only be transfered by the withdraw withheld authority.
+These withheld tokens can only be transferred by the withdraw withheld authority.

 ```ts
 const accounts = await connection.getProgramAccounts(